Skip to main content

 # Finds: "Keep bedroom at 68°F", "Too cold last night at 65°F", etc.

-Choosing the Right Combination
+Choosing the Right Configuration

-# Fast and broad - good for exploration
+# Basic search - good for exploration

 def quick_search(query, user_id):